2018 JUNIOR BLUE RULES GUIDELINES & INTERPRETATIONS

 No advertising is allowed on the engine whatsoever, with the exception of a 40mm x 20 mm maximum decal on the front face of the cylinder.

 UNLESS IT STATES THAT YOU CAN DO IT YOU CANNOT!!!

 JB1.4.1 Carburettor.
 Tillotson HL360A unmodified.
+Which must be sequentially marked.
 No added/extra components of any description that could affect airflow between the mouth of the carburettor and the reed block may be used.
 The inlet spring must be original, unmodified and of the same length.
 Gasket set DG 1HL, Inlet set RK102 HL or RK120HL.
 An official carburettor restrictor must be used, see below.

 JB1.4.2 A Tillotson fuel filter, FS1, may be used but must be visibly fitted in fuel line within 20cm of the carburettor.
 No other filter is allowed.

 FB1.4.3 Junior Blue regulations require electrical parts to be ‘box stock’ and therefore identical in appearance and function.
 During a race meeting, the chief or eligibility scrutineer may require a competitor to replace their ECU with one drawn from a pool of control ECUs.
 The Scrutineers will either return the ECU after the meeting’s close or, following MSA procedures, seal it for inspection and analysis at the factory.
 The competitor may continue to use the pool ECU until such time as their ECU is returned when the pool ECU is withdrawn.
 If the factory report indicated the examined ECU was not compliant with the standard, then the MSA non-compliance procedures will be applied and the meeting results adjusted accordingly.